 Henrik L. Pedersen was appointed Chief Executive and Executive Director of the Board of Associated British Ports Holdings in August 2018.
 Henrik joined ABP from APM Terminals, a key business unit within The Maersk Group, where he served as Chief Commercial Officer from January 2017.
 During his 20-year tenure with the Maersk Group he held a wide range of senior leadership roles based in Denmark, USA, China, Panama, Singapore and the Netherlands.
 Henrik holds a finance degree from Copenhagen Business School as well as having completed various executive leadership studies at Columbia, Harvard and IMD business schools.

 Chief Financial Officer

-John Rishton joined the Board in November 2016.
-He is a Non- Executive Director and Chairman of the Audit Committees at Unilever, Informa and Serco.
-He was previously a Non-Executive Director and Chair of the Audit Committees at Rolls-Royce and Allied Domecq.
+John Rishton joined the Board of Associated British Ports Holdings in November 2016.
+He is a non-executive director and Chairman of the Audit Committees at Unilever, Informa and Serco.
+He was appointed to the Board of MAF (Majid Al Futtaim) a subsidiary of a privately owned property business based in Dubai.
+He was previously a non-executive director and Chair of the Audit Committees at Rolls-Royce and Allied Domecq.
 John was Chief Executive of Rolls-Royce from 2011 until July 2015 when he retired.
 Prior to this he was Chief Executive of Ahold, a Dutch supermarket company where he worked from 2006 until 2011.
-Before this he worked for British Airways for 11 years and was CFO from 2001 until 2005.
+He previously worked for British Airways for 11 years and was CFO from 2001 until 2005.
 John started his executive career at Ford Motor Company where he worked for 16 years in the Finance Department.
 John is a Fellow of the Chartered Institute of Management Accountants and has an economics degree from Nottingham University.